From the Field

 How is World Vision responding to the Maui wildfires?

-World Vision swiftly responded to the Maui wildfires, supporting affected families through local partnerships:
+With help from donors, World Vision swiftly responded to the Maui wildfires, supporting 27,178 affected people in the year following the fires through four local partnerships:

-• Maui Rescue Mission: We provided support for mobile relief services — including access to showers, Wi-Fi, laundry, and health and vision services — with funds also contributing to a larger mobile trailer, enabling the expansion of their relief efforts.
+• Provided grants for mobile relief services, including access to showers, Wi-Fi, laundry, and health and vision services.
+Funds also contributed to a larger mobile trailer, enabling the expansion of their relief efforts to aid 1,092 people.

-• Delivering crucial supplies: We shipped three containers from the mainland to Maui to serve an estimated 1,800 people.
+We shipped seven containers from the mainland to Maui to serve 5,511 people.
 Each 40-foot container included a range of supplies such as relief beds designed for use during emergencies, dried food, diapers, rain boots, baby formula, hygiene kits, backpacks, bikes, generators, and more.

 We remain committed to Maui’s long-term recovery, with plans to scale our efforts over the next year.